downthecrop/2009-Termux/README.md

 to cleanup vnc sessions (close them all when you're done to save battery) `./clean.sh`

 to start it back up after closing termux you need to `cd ubuntu-in-termux` and run `./startubuntu.sh` then `./run.sh` ....
 I know it's a little much.
+Use the tab button in termux to auto complete the names.

 The client is modified to remove a x86_64 compiled fixXinit binary.
 It also removes the discord integration jar.
 Other than that it's just the same ol' stuff.